 Thank you for your interest in pursuing doctoral studies in the Department of Chemistry at the University of Washington.
 Below you will find information regarding application deadlines and requirements.
-Please explore the Department of Chemistry website for more information on the graduate program and areas of faculty research.
-We look forward to receiving your application.
+Please explore our website to learn more about our graduate program and areas of faculty research.
+We look forward to receiving your application!

 Educational background should be equivalent to that of an undergraduate major in one of the natural sciences or engineering.

 Applicants will automatically be considered for Teaching or Research Assistantships in the Department of Chemistry, and there is no separate application for these positions.

 English language proficiency is required for graduate study at the University of Washington.
 Every applicant whose native language is not English must demonstrate sufficient English language proficiency through one of the accepted methods outlined in Memo 8: Graduate School English Language Proficiency Requirements.

 Memo 8 also includes the minimum accepted test scores for admission to the UW Chemistry Graduate Program: